justinpotato41/Monogame-Template-With-Libraries/README.md

 This will put the folders with the necessary code into the project.

 ## How to use
-* You'll neet either .net 6 or .net 8
+* You'll need either .net 6 or .net 8

 * The template comes with a working example with two scenes